While every business has elements that are unique to it. Every successful business shares common characteristics with other successful businesses.

 The business model that clearly identifies how to make a profit also requires that you quantify your assumptions.
 This means that you take all the financial information you have and generate financial statement forecasts, sources and uses of funds, the timing of cash flows.
 These financial forecasts, budgets, and performance metrics and milestones are the tenth success factor.
 The financial statements planned versus the actual results enable you to manage the resources of your business.
 They enable you to know what went according to plan and what didn’t.
 They enable corrective action and an objective evaluation of what is and isn’t working in your business.

-10 Critical Elements Your C.O.R.E.℠ Business needs
+10 Critical Elements Your C.O.R.E.℠ Business Needs to be Successful

 So once again here are the ten things your business needs to lay the foundation of success: